EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>

 # ⚙️ Why Identifying End-of-Life Systems Matters (and What You Can Do About It)
+But before we dive into the code, let’s talk about why this even matters.
+EoL systems aren’t just messy IT leftovers — they’re security time bombs ticking quietly in your asset inventory. 💣

 In cybersecurity, “end-of-life” doesn’t just mean old — it means unprotected.
 When hardware or software reaches its end-of-support date, vendors stop delivering security patches, firmware updates, and compatibility fixes.
 Those forgotten assets quickly turn into easy footholds for attackers looking for unpatched vulnerabilities or outdated agents to exploit. 🧟‍♂️